 - Clearly stated course description that corresponds to the catalog description on the Form 90A

 - Textbook, assigned readings, and other bibliographic references

 - outline of the course content to be covered.
 A mere listing of chapter titles is not sufficient.
 Indicate the appropriate number of class sessions, hours, or percentage of time to be spent on each major topic.

 - Standards for student progress and performance evaluations.
 Note that all 400-level courses that may be taken for graduate credit should clearly specify the additional requirements for graduate students.
 400-level course that cannot be taken for graduate credit should include the phrase "NOT FOR GRADUATE CREDIT" in the catalog description on the Form 90A.

 Form 90B-Request to Drop a Course

 Download Form 90B

 Most of the information requested on the form is self-explanatory.
 It is the responsibility of the department to assess the impact of removing the course on other academic units (.e.g. dropping a course that may be required by other programs or courses that are prerequisites to course offered by other units).
 Supporting documentation from the units affected by the proposed change should be included along with the Form 90B.

 Download Form 90C

 Requests for course modifications should include the Form 90C plus a separate rationale statement describing the nature and reasons for the change.
-Requests for substantive changes to the course should also include a course syllabus that follows the guidelines listed above for the
+Requests for substantive changes to the course should also include a course syllabus that follows the guidelines listed above for the Form 90A.